oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 ## Building the `matrrix_mul` Program for DPC++ and OpenMP

-> Note: if you have not already done so, set up your CLI
+> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the setvars script located in
+> environment by sourcing  the `setvars` script located in
 > the root of your oneAPI installation.
 >
 > Linux Sudo: . /opt/intel/oneapi/setvars.sh
+>
 > Linux User: . ~/intel/oneapi/setvars.sh
+>
 > Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+>
+>For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ## Include Files
 The include folder is located at "%ONEAPI_ROOT%\dev-utilities\latest\include" on your development system.